 Epilepsy can be defined as recurrent, unprovoked seizures due to abnormal electrical discharges in the brain.
 These seizures can be focal (60%) or generalised (40%) in onset.
 It is a condition that affects more than 65 million people worldwide, with 20-70 new cases diagnosed per 100,000 people, with the majority of new cases occurring in children and elderly.
-Approximately 30-40% of people with epilepsy respond poorly to currently available treatments (24).
-Epileptogenesis is a term used to describe the process by which a previously normal brain becomes functionally altered and progressively epileptic following an insult or injury (for example a stroke).
+Approximately 30-40% of people with epilepsy respond poorly to currently available treatments (29).
+Epileptogenesis is a term used to describe the process by which a previously n ormal brain becomes functionally altered and progressively epileptic following an insult or injury (for example a stroke).

-In a nation-wide survey in Australia it was found that 15% of adults and 13% of children were currently using or had previously used cannabis products to treat epilepsy.
-90% of these adults and 71% of parents reported a reduction in seizure frequency (25).
-The main reason people cited for using medical cannabis was to manage treatment resistant epilepsy and obtain a more favorable side effect profile versus standard anti-epileptic drugs (AEDs).
-The number of past AEDs tried was also a significant predictor for medical cannabis use.
+In a nation-wide survey in Australia it was found that "15% of adults and 13% of children were currently using or had previously used cannabis products to treat epilepsy.
+90% of these adults and 71% of parents reported a reduction in seizure frequency" ^(30, 31).
+The main reason people cited for using medical cannabis was "to manage treatment resistant epilepsy and obtain a more favorable side effect profile versus standard anti-epileptic drugs" (AEDs) (30).
+In addition, "the number of past AEDs tried was a significant predictor for medical cannabis use" (30).
 It is important to note that many of the currently available AEDs have undesirable toxicity profiles (for example, Lamotrigine contains a black box warning from the FDA; the strictest of such warnings placed on prescription drugs in order to highlight reasonable evidence of a serious hazard).

 There is some limited preclinical data available that highlights the evidence for the anti-epileptic activity of cannabinoids.
-Blocking CB1 receptors in epileptic rats has been shown to result in an increase in the frequency and duration of seizures (26).
-In rodent models of epilepsy, THC has been shown to have anticonvulsant properties (27).
-Interestingly, CBD has also been shown to have anti-convulsant effects though not mediated by CB1 receptors nor through voltage gate sodium channels.
-CBD is a structurally novel anticonvulsant and it may exert a cumulative anticonvulsant effect by modulating a number of endogenous systems.
+Blocking CB1 receptors in epileptic rats has been shown to result in an increase in the frequency and duration of seizures (32).
+In rodent models of epilepsy, THC has been shown to have anti-convulsant properties (33).

 Using cannabis for the treatment of epilepsy is complex.
 For example, multiple compounds in whole-plant extracts have varying effects on different receptors.
 Interactions between these compounds themselves may manifest in the so-called "entourage effect."
 As a result of this, looking at single cannabinoid isolates is the simplest way to begin.
-There is Class 1 evidence that adjunctive use of CBD improves seizure control in patients with specific epilepsy syndromes (Lennox-Gastaut and Dravet syndromes) (28, 29) (Table 2).
-However, it is currently unknown whether seizure control is a direct action of CBD or mediated by drug interactions with concomitant medications.
+"There is Class 1 evidence that adjunctive use of CBD improves seizure control in patients with specific epilepsy syndromes" (Lennox-Gastaut and Dravet syndromes) (34-36) (Table 2).
+However, it is currently unknown whether seizure control is a "direct action of CBD or mediated by drug interactions with concomitant medications"(36).

 Table 2: Summary of the results of two clinical trials (GWPCARE1 and GWPCARE4) that demonstrate the efficacy of CBD as an adjuvant therapy in reducing the frequency of seizures in 2 rare forms of childhood epilepsy (a= 59, b= 61, c= 85, d= 86 patients).
+Table is generated from data reported in (34) and (35).

-Clinical Trial GWPCARE1 B 28 GWPCARE4 29
+Clinical Trial GWPCARE1 B 34 GWPCARE4 35

 Indication Dravet syndrome Lennox-Gastaut syndrome

 % Reduction in monthly Treatment Groups

-seizure frequency Placebo 13a 22°
+seizure frequency Placebo 13a 22 ^c

-CBD (20mg/kg) 39 ^b 44 a
+CBD (20mg/kg) 39 ^ь 44 ^d

-Recent high-quality research is supporting earlier anecdotal reports of the benefits of cannabis in treating epilepsy.
+Recent high-quality research is supporting earlier anecdotal studies of the positive health implications of cannabis in treating epilepsy.
 Moving forward, cannabinoids (either alone or as part of a combination) will eventually find their place in the epilepsy therapeutic regimen, but they should not be viewed as a replacement for already efficacious treatments.

 In conclusion, it is generally anticipated that high quality, consistent medicinal grade formulations will increase the acceptability of CBD and other cannabinoid products as medicine.
-However, further studies are necessary to increase our knowledge of the pharmacology, efficacy, and safety profile of CBD.
-It is also of great interest to explore the potential role of other cannabinoids (such as CBG or CBC), either alone or in combination, for the treatment of epilepsy.
+Finally, it is also of great interest to "explore the potential role of other cannabinoids (such as CBG or CBC), either alone or in combination, for the treatment of epilepsy "(30).